maurorossi21/maurorossi21/README.md

 **💫 About Me:**

 **Hello!
-I’m Mauro, future Pentester and Back end enthusiast currently focusing on back-end development.
+I’m Mauro, a future Pentester and Back end enthusiast currently focusing on back-end development.
 I'm committed to building a strong foundation in CyberSecurity as I work towards mastering back-end development.**

 - **My goal is to be comfortable with Pentesting, Python, Linux, Bash within 2 years.**